Double Point Aerial Pro Hoop by X Pole

 PRO-SINGLE POINT HOOP

-The Pro Hoop is aerial industry standard diameter of 1 inch (25.4mm) thick tubing.
+The Pro Hoop is aerial industry standard diameter of 24mm / .94in thick tubing with a black powder coated finish.

 These aerial hoops are perfect for performances and more advanced tricks and drops.
 Also for those aerialists who are comfortable with the smaller hand grip.